-Informal letters are friendly letters mainly used for personal communication with friends, families, and acquaintances.
-The letters are written generally in informal and personal (i.e. not business or professional) tone, obviously they can still be written to business associates, colleagues or staff on a friendly basis.
+An informal letter is a friendly and personal letter mainly used for personal communication with friends, families, and acquaintances.
+The letters are written generally in a personal (i.e. not business or professional) and friendly tone, obviously they can still be written to business partners, associates, colleagues or staff on a friendly basis.
 These letters can even be emotional.
 In particular, informal letters can be written in relation to life events such as marriage, newborn or death of a family member.
 Please refer to the relevant sections for examples of these letters.

-Informal letters do not have to follow any particular pattern, format or convention.
-They have fewer formatting rules than formal letters, usually the author will just write casually whatever that comes to mind according to his / her wishes and circumstances.
+Informal letters do not have to follow any strict format, pattern or convention.
+They have fewer formatting rules than formal letters, usually, the author will just write in an informal tone and casually whatever comes to mind according to his / her wishes, circumstances and in a personal fashion.
 Nevertheless, whether one is writing formal or informal letters, there are general guidelines and conventions that people usually follow for the letters to be more effective.
 The letter should be clear, efficient, complete and conversational.

 Header - Provide your full name and address at the top of the letter to keep in touch and allow people to contact you.

 Date – Include a date so that the reader knows when the letter was written and can better understand the context of the letter.
 You can choose to include the date at the top or at the bottom after your signature.

 Addressee – Are you addressing an individual or the whole family?
 If you are addressing a group, are there individual paragraphs in the letter that you want to address to a specific person.
 You should clearly have your audience in mind when writing your letter.